MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 ### Cost analysis
 Planned versus actual spending can be managed through [Azure Cost Management + Billing](/azure/cost-management-billing/costs/quick-acm-cost-analysis).
 There are several options for grouping resources by billing unit.

+### Log Analytics
+Collect logs and metrics from the Azure resources and Application Insights with [Azure Log Analytics](/azure/azure-monitor/logs/log-analytics-overview) to gain insights into the performance and health of your VMs.
+You can also use Log Analytics to query and analyze the data collected by Azure Monitor Logs.

 ## Next steps
 Use the recommendations as you provision virtual machines for your solution.